cfpb/capital-framework/src/cf-modals/usage.md

 ### Visible state

-Having the `o-modal__visible` modifier on the base element displays the modal.
+Adding the `o-modal__visible` modifier on the base element displays the modal.